 'Open Shelves' means that it is located on the shelves on the first floor (lower floor) of the Law Library.
 These items can be taken out of the Library at the circulation desk.

-'Reference Collection' means it is located on the second floor (upper floor) of the Law Library within the Law Library Reference Collection.
+'Reference Collection' has been relocated to the first floor (lower level) of the Law Library.
 These items cannot be taken out of the Law Library and are for use only in the Library.

 All the Journals are also located on the first floor (lower floor) of the Law Library.